sohelaman/hello-log/README.md

 ```php
 echo $debugger->count(); // Increments the counter by one
 ```
 * Counter has other actions, like decrement. reset and get current value.
 Action strings are passed as function parameter.
-For all actions, counter performs the action first and then return the counter value.
+For all actions, counter performs the action first and then returns the counter value.
 ```php
 echo $debugger->count('DEC'); // Decrements the counter by one
 echo $debugger->count('RESET'); // Resets the counter to zero